Name of Listing

 Visit one of the largest and most important Mayan sites in all of Central America.
 Your professional guide will pick you up at your San Ignacio hotel for the roughly 1.5-hour drive to Tikal National Park.

 You will be assisted in all border crossing procedures to enter Guatemala safely and hassle-free.
 Be sure to bring your passport!
 Once inside the park, let your imagination run free as you explore highlights among more than 3,000 structures that archaeologists have excavated so far.
-Learn about the daily life and religious practices of the ancient Maya while wandering through the maze of the Central Acropolis, and envision the excitement of an elite sporting match in the ball courts.
+Learn about the daily life and religious practices of the ancient Maya while wandering through the maze of the Central Acropolis, and envision the excitement of an elite sporting match on the ball courts.
 Tikal boasts an array of magnificent ceremonial temples.
 Climb the steep staircase of the 144-foot (44-meter) Temple of the Grand Jaguar, built to honor a Mayan king.
 A set of twin pyramids with altars will greet you at complexes Q and R. Marvel at the Temple of the Masks, which was once adorned with intricate ceremonial mask carvings.
 Perhaps most impressive is the oft-photographed Temple IV, also known as the Double Head Serpent.
 The tallest structure in Tikal at 212 feet (64 meters), this pyramid rises majestically above the jungle canopy.

-After a refreshing lunch break inside the park, satisfy your inner archaeologist during free time to explore the ruins independently.
+After a refreshing lunch break inside the park, satisfy your inner archaeologist during your free time to explore the ruins independently.

 Make this special and magic trip to the center of Tikal!